Visyond/website-hugo/site/content/landings/sharing.md

   - descr: >-
       No one can accidentally override data or formulas.
 All changes and steps are self-documented, giving you a full audit trail that is kept forever.
-      You can always revert to any prior version of the spreadsheet and compare them on the fly.
+      You can always go back to previous versions of the spreadsheet and compare them on the fly, or revert any changes individually, without rolling back the entire document.
     featureImg: /img/illusrtation 2-2.png
     title: >-
       Complete transparency, accountability and governance for your peace of